dave-shawley/pydantic-tornado/docs/index.md

 * [ ] Add support for query parameters via annotations
 * [ ] Add support for request headers via annotations
 * [ ] Add support for content negotiation for those of you that like msgpack
+* [ ] Add support for extending type coercion throughout the library.
+For example, path parameters are restricted to a hardcoded set of types -- currently `str`, `int`, and `float` only.
+I would like to make this configurable and **generalized** throughout the library.
 * [ ] Examine some alternatives for connecting response codes to error models.
 I would love to ensure that the response format matches the generated OpenAPI specification.
 * [ ] Add more support for customizing the OpenAPI specification.